datascience-mobi/05-cancer-genomics/README.md

 ## Objective

-- Load the RDS.gz object into R and inspect it.
+- Load the data into R and inspect it.
 You will also be provided a .csv with sample information.
+- Reorganize the data into a better legible and manageable format.
 - Report quality control measures.
 Decide which features you want to display and how you want to display these.
 - Before the samples can be analyzed, they need to be normalized.
 What could cause problems in the downstream analysis or disturb it?
 How strict do you want to control for quality without losing too much information?
 - Filter features which you want to keep in the analysis.
 Choose a metric to reduce the number features to a better manageable amount.